-- Allow specific devices to manage the router: - 1.
-Toggle off Access for All LAN Connected Devices. - 2.
-Click Add.
+- · Allow specific devices to manage the router: - 1) Toggle off Access for All LAN Connected Devices. - 2) Click Add.

-- 3. Click View Existing Devices and select the device to manage the router from the Existing Devices list, or enter the MAC address of the device manually.
+- 3) Click View Existing Devices and select the device to manage the router from the Existing Devices list, or enter the MAC address of the device manually.

-- 4. Specify a Description for this entry.
+- 4) Specify a Description for this entry.

-- 5. Tick the Enable This Entry checkbox.
+- 5) Check the box for Enable This Entry.

-- 6. Click OK.
+- 6) Click OK.

-13. 9.
+12.8.
 Remote Management